wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 ## <a name="getting-started"></a>Getting Started

-If you haven't worked with VoiceOver before, we recommend the following resources.
-Going through these should make you more equipped with understanding the guidelines here.
+If you haven't worked with VoiceOver before, we recommend going through the following resources before reading further.

 - [Using VoiceOver](using-voiceover.md)